Harpsichord: Mechanism

 Harpsichords vary in size and shape, but all have the same basic mechanism.
 The player depresses a key that rocks over a pivot in the middle of its length.
-The other end of the key lifts a jack (a long strip of wood) that holds a small plectrum (a wedge-shaped piece of quill, often made of plastic in the 21st century), which plucks the string.
+The other end of the key lifts a jack (a long strip of wood) that holds a small plectrum (a wedge-shaped piece of quill, in modern times often made of plastic), which plucks the string.
 When the player releases the key, the far end returns to its rest position, and the jack falls back; the plectrum, mounted on a tongue mechanism that can swivel backwards away from the string, passes the string without plucking it again.
 As the key reaches its rest position, a felt damper atop the jack stops the string's vibrations.
 These basic principles are explained in detail below.